arslanali0029/Scraping_Cricinfo_MOST_WICKETS_IN_CAREER/README.md

 # Scrping_Cricinfo_MOST_WICKETS_IN_CAREER
-  Using the beautifulSoup and requests libraries i scaped the cricinfo most wickets taker in the career.
+  Using python langauge and most popular libraries beautifulSoup and requests  i scraped the cricinfo most wickets taker in the career.